 There's nothing fancy or even authentic about these tacos, but they're a great quick meal that can be thrown together in as little as 10 minutes if you have a few basic pantry items prepared.
 Just make sure you stock some type of protein in the freezer, some onions, a spice mix, and a bag of masa harina (to make the tortillas).
 The rest are all condiments and embellishments that are nice to have, but aren't necessary for this simple satisfying meal.

-Heat a pan until hot then add a splash of oil along with the onions and garlic.
+- Heat a pan until hot, and then add a splash of oil along with the onions and garlic.
 Fry until the onions are just turning translucent, then add the beef, chili powder, salt and sugar.